| 16. A bigger bang | ||

 Fred Hoyle was first and foremost a scientist, and a very good one at that.
 A professor of astronomy at Cambridge University with an international reputation in the fields

-of cosmology and astrophysics, he had made his name in the late 1940s with a paper on a revolutionary new 'steady-state' theory of the universe.
-Earlier
+of cosmology and astrophysics, he had made his name in the late 1940s with a paper on a revolutionary new steady-state theory of the universe.
+Earlier theories that the

-theories that the universe is expanding had been confirmed by the work of the American astronomer Edwin Hubble in the 1920s, but this brought with it a problem.
-For this
+universe is expanding had been confirmed by the work of the American astronomer Edwin Hubble in the 1920s but this brought with it a problem.
+For this expansion meant that

 |